kwaldenphd/python-functions/README.md

 - GeeksForGeeks, "[What is the difference between Python's Module, Package and Library?](https://www.geeksforgeeks.org/what-is-the-difference-between-pythons-module-package-and-library/)" (30 September 2022)
 - John Sturtz, "[Python Modules and Packages - An Introduction](https://realpython.com/python-modules-packages/)" *Real Python*

 ## Comprehension Check

+relationship of functions and modules

+Relationship of modules and packages

+how we import specific modules from a package

 ## Application

+Pick a specific Python package- what does it do/what is it for

+What specific modules does it contain

+How would we import it into a program

+Write a program that uses functions/arguments from the module

+Packages that folks could chose from:
+- Statistics
+- Random
+- If you hate yourself, SportsDB

+QX: Why would we use functions, value of functions.
+Relationship to code reuse/modularity.

 # Lab Notebook Questions